TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

                 },
                 "objectProperties": {
-                    "<object name (from binary)>": {    // OPTIONAL per object properties "mask",                         // Do not render this object (blacklisted)
+                    "<object name (from binary)>": {    // OPTIONAL per object properties "mask": bool,                   // Do not render this object (true=blacklisted) "lod": int,                     // Use a specific LOD different/independent from global LOD
                         // More meta information
                     },
+                },
+                "instanceProperties": {}
-                     "<instance name (from binary)>": { // OPTIONAL per object properties "mask",                         // Do not render this object (blacklisted) "lod": int,                     // Use a specific LOD different/independent from global LOD
+                     "<instance name (from binary)>": { // OPTIONAL per object properties "mask": bool,                   // Do not render this object (true=blacklisted) "lod": int,                     // Use a specific LOD different/independent from global LOD
                         // More meta information
                     }